video

 So we have got a bird.

-(gasps) That makes me think about what it sounds like.
+I can describe it using an adjective, chirping, that makes me think about what it sounds like.

-I think I can expand that description even more by adding another adjective, colourful, chirping bird.
+I think I can expand that description even more by adding another adjective, colourful chirping bird.

 And we can create expanded noun phrases to describe people by choosing the right adjectives.